Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 In this guide, I'll help you make sense of vocal compressors.
 I'll also share my picks for the best vocal compressor to buy in 2020 depending on your budget and needs.

-The Best Vocal Compressor in 2020
+The Best Vocal Compressor

 Opinion is usually divided among producers when it comes to vocal compressors.
 There are some who believe you should stick to the classics like the LA-2A compressor.
 There are others who believe you should be willing to experiment with newer compressors, including some of the increasingly popular “all-in-one” units.